 Each starter comes with abilities complimenting their typing and will evolve twice.
 As of yet, we haven’t been shown their middle or final evolutions - so we’ll need to be patient in making informed decisions for which to pick.

-Gameplay In Pokémon Scarlet And Violet
+Gameplay in Pokémon Scarlet and Violet

 Let's take a look at some key areas in Scarlet and Violet: which Pokémon will there be, what is the new region like, and more.

-Which Pokémon Are In Scarlet And Violet?
+Which Pokémon are in Scarlet and Violet?

 Creatures from a lot of previous generations make appearances, including Blissey (which will include Happiny and Chansey), Swablu, and an original form of Meowth.
 Sadly Gen 9 doesn’t get a new form as Alola and Galar did.

 Judging by Fuecoco’s chili shape, we can assume that there will be more nods to Mediterranean culture and motifs involved with the region’s design and creatures.

-Will Pokémon Scarlet And Violet Have Any Legends: Arceus Features?
+Will Pokémon Scarlet and Violet have any Legends: Arceus Features?

 The big question going around is whether Game Freak has carried over any new features from the mold-breaking Legends: Arceus, into the new mainline games.
-The battling mechanics appear to have reverted to the classic ways, but the game has been branded as ‘open-world’.
+The battling mechanics appear to have reverted to the classic ways, but the game has been confirmed as ‘open-world’.

-Differences Between Pokemon Scarlet And Violet
+Differences between Pokemon Scarlet and Violet

 Thanks to the new trailer, we now know that there are some significant differences between Scarlet and Violet.
 In a series first, there are now two different professors - Professor Sada and Professor Turo come with the two options, respectively.
 There are also two different legendaries that have been revealed as Koraidon and Miraidon.